PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 18:15:30
+Last updated: 2024-04-02 18:16:04
-Random Quote: Well done is better than well said. - Benjamin Franklin
+Random Quote: Fine words and an insinuating appearance are seldom associated with true virtue - Confucius